fabioedoardoluigialberto/mtg_deck_simulator/README.md

 The card catalogue can be retrieved from the available Magic: The Gathering API project https://docs.magicthegathering.io/ using the Python wrapper https://github.com/MagicTheGathering/mtg-sdk-python.

 # Notes
-This is a Python based, open source, unofficial and certainly the most stupid MTG game engine I'm aware of.
+This is the a Python based, open source, unofficial and certainly the most stupid MTG game engine I'm aware of.
-It is certainly not a full blown MTG simulator (yet?).
+This is certainly not a full blown MTG simulator (yet?).
-For that, you may want to have a look at https://www.slightlymagic.net/wiki/List_of_MTG_Engines The only other Python based open source software I found is supposed to be here https://www.slightlymagic.net/forum/viewtopic.php?f=23&t=2113 but the project seem to have disappeared from BitBucket.
+For that, you may want to have a look at https://www.slightlymagic.net/wiki/List_of_MTG_Engines or simply search the GitHub.
+Here is one interesting related project https://github.com/hlynurd/open-mtg.

 # Acknowledgments
 Magic: The Gathering is a registered trademark of Wizards of the Coast.